secured lock Secured with SHA-256 Encryption

 Type of Car SeatAge

-Child Booster Seat4 through 8 years and less than 4'9" in a booster seat
+Child Booster Seat4-8 years and less than 4'9" in a booster seat

-Adult Belt Permissible9 through 15 years or any child 12 or younger who is 4'9" or taller
+Adult Belt Permissible9-15 years or children 12 or younger, 4'9" or taller

 Compare RatesStart Now →

-• people 6-11 in a vehicle being operated off the interstate or state highway system
+• Children 6–11 in vehicles off interstate or state highways

 Keep Right and Move Over Laws